 Treasury Bond Prices Up at Midday

-NEW YORK (AP) _ Treasury bond prices were higher at midday.
+NEW YORK (AP) _ Treasury bond prices were higher at midday Tuesday.

-The price of the Treasury’s main 30-year bond was up 1/16 point, or 62 1/2 cents per $1,000 in face value, around midday, while its yield fell slightly below late Monday’s 5.90 percent.
+The price of the Treasury’s 10-year note was up 1/32 point, or 31.25 cents per $1,000 in face value, around midday Tuesday, while its yield hovered around 5.24 percent, unchanged from late Friday.
 Prices and yields move in opposite directions.

-Yields on three-month Treasury bills were 4.69 percent as the discount fell 0.03 percentage point from Monday’s auction to 4.57 percent at midday.
-Six-month yields were 4.69 percent as the discount fell 0.02 percentage point from the weekly auction to 4.52 percent.
-One-year yields fell to 4.95 percent as the discount fell 0.01 percentage point from late Monday to 4.71 percent.
+Yields on three-month Treasury bills held steady at 5.31 percent as the discount hovered above late Friday’s 5.18 percent.
+Six-month yields fell to 5.21 percent as the discount fell 0.01 percentage point to 5.02 percent.
+One-year yields fell to 4.95 percent as the discount fell 0.01 point to 4.74 percent.

 Yields are the interest bonds pay by maturity, while the discount is the interest at which they are sold.